4n4gh4/All-Programs/HTML/README.md

-# HTML PROGRAMS
+# HTML,JavaScript and CSS PROGRAMS
-This folder contains all HTML programs practiced.
+This folder contains all HTML programs practiced with internal and external linking of both CSS and JavaScript files.